 How do you measure the waterproofness of a hiking jacket?

-Coating, membrane, water repellent properties, etc. Does that mean anything to you?
-These are all elements that will affect the waterproofing of your waterproof hiking jacket.
-So how do you measure the waterproof rating of this garment that you will use on your wet hikes?
+Coating, membrane, water-repellency: Does that mean anything to you?
+All these factors will influence the waterproofing of your hiking jacket.
+How do you measure the waterproofing of your trusty hiking jacket, which you will bring with you on rainy hikes?
 We explain all!

 How do you measure the waterproofness of a hiking jacket?